 Fats and Other Nutrients

-Along with calories per serving and calories from fat, the Nutrition Facts gives you the amount of other nutrients and total fat.
+Along with calories per serving, the Nutrition Facts gives you the amount of other nutrients and total fat.
 It then breaks the total fat number down into saturated fat and trans fat -- the unhealthy fats that can increase the risk of heart disease.

-The total fat number is also broken down into polyunsaturated fat and monounsaturated fat, which are healthy fats more beneficial to your health.
-Keep in mind that it's always good to limit the total amount of fats you eat, especially "bad" fats.
+For some products, the total fat number is also broken down into polyunsaturated fat and monounsaturated fat, which are healthy fats more beneficial to your health.

 Let's look at what these terms mean: